Some of the World’s Most Expensive Cats

 1. The Ashera $150,000 – $1,000,000

-A hybrid breed combining the top qualities of the African Serval, the Asian Leopard Cat and the Domestic Housecat.
+This hybrid breed combines the top qualities of the African Serval, the Asian Leopard Cat and the Domestic Housecat.
 Invest in this beautiful creature and you will be rewarded with an affectionate, loyal and intelligent new family member.

 These cats are extremely rare, which is the reason for that hefty price tag.
 A company in Los Angeles produces only 5 kittens per year.
 But in return, you have the advantage of caring for one of the most exclusive and unique animals on the planet.